delta-rho/trelliscope/README.md

-# vdb: Visualization Databases in R
+# Trelliscope: Detailed Visualization of Large Complex Data in R

-vdb is an R package to be used in conjunction with [datadr](https://github.com/hafen/datadr) and [RHIPE](https://github.com/saptarshiguha/RHIPE) to provide a framework for detailed visualization of large, complex data.
+Trelliscope is an R package to be used in conjunction with [datadr](https://github.com/hafen/datadr) and [RHIPE](https://github.com/saptarshiguha/RHIPE) to provide a framework for detailed visualization of large, complex data.

-To get started, see the package documentation and function reference located [here](http://hafen.github.com/vdb/).
+To get started, see the package documentation and function reference located [here](http://hafen.github.com/trelliscope/).

 ## Installation